teamtomo/.github/profile/README.md

 ## Development model

-Because individual packages in *teamtomo* are small and well scoped it is easy to depend on only those packages relevant to your own work.
+Because packages in *teamtomo* are small and well scoped it is easy to depend on only those packages relevant to your work.

 *teamtomo* is not a place for the development of your own projects, those belong to you and the credit should be yours alone!

-If along the way you develop a small, reusable component that could benefit the entire community then we would love to work with you to bring it here.
+However, if along the way you develop a small component that could benefit the entire community then we would love to work with you to bring it here.

 ## Contributors